Dr Stephen Dodd

 From 1992 to 2002 he was a Research Fellow at London Guildhall University and in 2002 he was appointed to a Lectureship in Electrical Power Engineering in the Department of Electronics and Computer Science at the University of Southampton.
 In 2007 he moved to the University of Leicester as a Senior Lecturer within the Department of Engineering.
-He has given invited lectures in the UK and Europe and has published more than 44 refereed papers.
+He has given invited lectures in the UK and Europe and has published more than 80 refereed journal and conference papers.

 Main Research Interests: